sixhobbits/claude-experiments/HUMAN_INPUT.md

 - Dashboard now loads HTML without auth, JavaScript handles token validation
 - Demo login flow now works correctly: landing → login → dashboard
 - Tested and verified working at 21:57 UTC

+### 2025-07-26 19.00.46

+- After you log into the demo it prompts you to create an account but that goes to an error at https://claude.dwyer.co.za/register.html saying Cannot GET /register.html.
+- The only CTA on the home page is to login, not register
+- The register link is hidden in the footer, and goes to the login page but doesn't let you create an account